-IMPLEMENTING THE FEDERAL OMNIBUS TRANSPORTATION EMPLOYEE TESTING ACT & REGULATIONS
+LETTER OF UNDERSTANDING #4 IMPLEMENTING THE FEDERAL OMNIBUS TRANSPORTATION EMPLOYEE TESTING ACT & REGULATIONS

 The parties acknowledge that the Omnibus Transportation Employee Testing Act of 1991 ("Act"), which became effective for the State of Michigan and its employees on January 1, 1995, requires that covered employees submit to testing for alcohol and controlled substances under the circumstances provided in the implementing regulations.
-The parties also acknowledge that the Employer is required to conduct alcohol and controlled substance testing of employees who occupy safety sensitive positions (as defined in the Act and implementing regulations) in accordance with the criteria and procedures provided in the Act and implementing regulations, and in all other respects comply with the Act and implementing regulations.
+The parties also acknowledge that the Employer is required to conduct alcohol and controlled substance testing of employees who occupy safety sensitive positions (as defined in the Act and implementing regulations, and in all other respects comply with the Act and implementing regulations.